Countryside Worker Apprenticeship – Level 2

 Entry Requirements

-You will need GCSEs in English and maths at a grade 4 or above.
+You will need GCSEs in English and maths at grade 1 – 3, or equivalent.

 Frequently Asked Questions